ast-hugger/fabulae/text/romulus-en.md

 Upon hearing this, Fabricius turned pale but quickly restored his countenance to one of hardness.
 Valerius, however, with burning eyes darting to Crispus, attempted to respond along with his associate, “We do not know what you are talking about.
 There is no—”

 Crispus cut sharply through their words: “Do not deny the facts.
-I know of the body concealed beneath the crypts—and nothing escapes your attention.”
+I know of the body concealed beneath the crypts—nothing can hide from me.”
 His voice struck the air like a thorn.
 Fabricius and Valerius, as if wounded, froze in place.
 Their faces barely concealed their fear.

 Meanwhile, I, Flavius, was no less astonished; so much had transpired in these days that hidden truths had finally been revealed to us.
 Finally, Fabricius began, “That which lies beneath the earth… There is no need to speak of it—”

 Crispus, chillingly calm in a mysterious way, followed up: “And I will tell you even more.
 The name of the man who ‘ascended to the heavens’ from Campus Martius was not Romulus.
 Do you not know, senators?”
 Fabricius and Valerius looked at each other, astonished, while I could barely draw in the air in disbelief.

-“It was Remus,” Crispus said.
+“Remus,” Crispus said.
 “Remus, not Romulus, met his final fate in that place.”
 Fabricius and Valerius fell silent as if struck by a bolt of lightning.

 ## Chapter VIII: The Hidden Truth